1996 European Grand Prix

 The 1996 European Grand Prix was a Formula One motor race held at the Nürburgring in Germany on 28 April 1996.
 It was the fourth race of the 1996 Formula One World Championship.

 The 67-lap race was won by Jacques Villeneuve, driving a Williams-Renault.
 Villeneuve beat teammate and pole-sitter Damon Hill off the line and led all 67 laps, taking his first F1 victory in only his fourth race.
-Local driver Michael Schumacher finished second in a Ferrari, with David Coulthard third in a McLaren-Mercedes, just ahead of Hill.
+Local driver Michael Schumacher finished second in his Ferrari, with David Coulthard a distant third in a McLaren-Mercedes, just ahead of Hill.

 Both Benetton cars made extremely slow starts, due to the brakes locking on.
 Berger was forced to pit for fresh tyres after a flat-spot was caused, while Alesi finished lap 1 in 13th place and spun while trying to recover.

-The Tyrrells were disqualified for separate infringements - Salo finished 10th but his car was found post-race to be underweight, while Katayama finished 12th but was disqualified for receiving an illegal push-start on the parade lap.
+The Tyrrells were disqualified for separate infringements - Salo finished 10th but his car was found post-race to be underweight, while Katayama finished 12th but was disqualified for having received an illegal push-start on the parade lap.